golang/website/_content/blog/goroutine-leak-profiles.md

 Let's start with an initial observation: if a goroutine is blocked over some concurrency primitive that no other goroutine has access to (in this case, via a reference in memory), then it is obviously leaked.

-This observation, while simplified, already gives us a strong lead on how to reliably detect goroutine leaks at runtime.
-Our goal now is to achieve it in practice, and expand upon and generalize it into a proper definition.
+This is already a strong lead, we can generalize it further into a definition for when a goroutine is _not_ leaked, a property we term as _liveness_.
-We, therefore, define _maybe-runnability_, as an inductive property of goroutines, defined thusly:
+We formally define liveness as an inductive property as follows:
-> A goroutine is maybe-runnable if:
+> A goroutine is _live_ if:
 > 1. it is not blocked by a concurrency primitive, or
 > 2. at least one concurrency primitive that blocks it is referenced
-	by another maybe-runnable goroutine.
+	by another live goroutine.

 In the trivial case, goroutines which are not blocked are obviously not leaked.
-For a goroutine that matches the inductive case, the assumption is that it may be unblocked later if another goroutine that references the blocking primitive uses it.
+In the inductive case, the underlying assumption is that any goroutine which is not leaked may eventually use concurrency primitives it references to unblock any other goroutines blocked by those primitives.

-As a corollary, any goroutine which is not maybe-runnable is definitely leaked.

-Our goal is, therefore, to discover all maybe-runnable goroutines in the system and signal the rest as leaked.
-This achieved by using the non-blocked goroutines as a starting point from which to then incrementally check whether the blocked goroutines are maybe-runnable.
-To do this, we simply trace a goroutine's references, i.e., its local variables, to see which concurrency primitives might still be usable.
+To find all live goroutines, we start from the obviously live, unblocked goroutines and trace any references they hold, i.e., through their local variables, to see which concurrency primitives they have access to.
+We then incrementally include any goroutines blocked over those primitives as live, and repeat the process until no more live goroutines are discovered.

 Fortunately for us, the Go runtime already computes memory reachability through the [garbage collector](/doc/gc-guide) (GC),